Decor Fit for a Vampire Feb 7, 2014 15:12:50 GMT -5

 Hand-painted silk wallpaper is one of the greatest Chinese exports.
 While it all but disappeared during the cultural revolution, the trade is experiencing a renewal as the popularity of these papers spreads.
 The center of the industry is in Suzhou, China, where master craftspeople, members of the Suzhou Silk Workers Craftsman Guild, hand-paint the silk papers.
 After being cured and finished, the silk is then applied onto a robust wallpaper backing of the highest commercial grade.

-Over the second-story archways are another Griffin and Wong design, Baltazar.
+Over the second-story archways is another Griffin and Wong design, Baltazar.
 This paper combines a Renaissance evening-sky effect and a bevy of fantastic birds soaring toward the ceiling.

 In the room shown above, there wasn’t time to produce the rolls before shooting, so Italian painters used stencils inspired by Griffin and Wong’s Versailles silk paper.
 The gold leaf work combined with the crystal lights and mirrors creates a sumptuous black room that’s more French palace than typical vampire castle.